 Access to class notes is determined upon students’ medical documentation and an assessment of their condition and needs.
 If access to class notes is approved as an accommodation, then the accommodation will be indicated on the letter that the students provide to their professors.
-It is the resonsibility of the professor to find a note-taker for the class; this is a confidential process, so the note-taker will not know the student who has requested the notes.
+It is the responsibility of the professor to find a notetaker for the class; this is a confidential process, so the notetaker will not know the student who has requested the notes.

-To best assist a student who qualifies for note-taking assistance on the basis of medical documentation, Sonocent Audio Notetaker empowers students to have complete control of their note-taking.
+To best assist a student who qualifies for notetaking assistance on the basis of medical documentation, Glean empowers students to have complete control of their notetaking.

-Students who qualify for this accommodation should not hesitate to ask for assistance from the Academic Resource Center to learn how to use this software.
+Students who qualify for this accommodation should not hesitate to ask for assistance from the Academic Resource Center to learn how to use this resource.

 Visit the Notetaking Assistance Frequently Asked Questions page for more information.